wp-plugins/wp-symposium-toolbar/readme.txt

 * Bugfix: Import, less restrictive validation for strings: allow quotes etc.
 * Bugfix: WPMS, remove the condition that the Home Site shall not be active on the network, to define a custom profile link on a site
 * Change: WPMS, make use of WP 3.7 function 'wp_get_sites()', hence increasing the "requires at least" to WP 3.7
-* Bugfix: WPS, incorrect top margins for mail and friend icons when only one icon is checked for display
+* Bugfix: WPS, incorrect top margins for mail and friend icons when only one icon is displayed
 * Change: Styles, add a setting to limit the width of Toolbar items container, so admins can align Toolbar items with page content
+* Bugfix: Styles, missing Toolbar shadow in responsive mode

 = 0.29.0. =